Sammy92dec/sampito/README.md

 ### Features Left to Implement

-- To setup a gallery page to include real clients images and experiences at Spa Sampitoo.
+- To setup a gallery page to include real clients images and experiences at Spa Sampito.
+- Add videos.

 # Technologies Used